General Information

 Rhodes allows high school students who have demonstrated exceptional ability and motivation to begin their college work while completing their secondary school course of study.
 Such a student may enroll in up to two courses per semester at Rhodes.

-To be eligible for the Rhodes High School Scholars Program, an applicant must complete an admission application; have scored at least 1140 on the SAT Critical Reading and Math tests or 25 on the ACT; rank in the upper one-fifth of his/her/their class; have a positive high school recommendation; and have a personal interview with an admission representative.
+To be eligible for consideration to the Rhodes High School Scholars Program, an applicant must complete an admission application; have scored at least 1140 on the SAT Critical Reading and Math tests or 25 on the ACT; rank in the upper one-fifth of his/her/their class; have taken a very demanding course load, have a positive high school recommendation; and have a personal interview with an admission representative.

 Course fees per credit hour are the same as Special Student tuition (see “Special Fees and Deposits” in the Expenses section).
 Financial aid is typically not available for students participating in the program.
 Participation in the High School Scholars Program will require coordination of the student’s college and high school course schedules.
 The Office of Admission will gladly assist the students, teachers, and counselors with these arrangements.